 - Tracks swims effectively (it’s reliably waterproof), as well as other activities.

 - 4gb storage for music

 - Battery life is 1-2 days – some comparable devices last up to 5 days.

 - It has automatic activity tracking, but it sometimes struggles to detect stair climbing (this is an issue with quite a lot of fitness trackers).

-If you enjoy outdoorsy activities like running and hiking, you can rely on the Suunto Spartan Trainer Wrist HR to track your routes, elevation, heart rate and calories with extreme precision.
+If you enjoy outdoorsy activities like running and hiking, you can rely on the Suunto Spartan Sport Wrist HR to track your routes, elevation, heart rate and calories with extreme precision.

 - Unrivalled precision and accuracy.